-The recovery strategy for the 15 species entails five principal steps.
+The recovery strategy for the 15 species in this recovery plan entails 5 principal steps.
 For some species, the first three steps may be accomplished concurrently; for other species, the steps may need to be accomplished sequentially.
 Monitoring and evaluation throughout the five steps are important components associated with each action and its consequences within each of the five steps.
-The results of monitoring and evaluation form a continuous feedback loop for adaptively adjusting management strategies for each species in each step.
+The results of monitoring and evaluation form a feedback loop for adaptively adjusting management strategies for each species in each step.

-The first step to achieving recovery for each of the 15 species is identifying and prioritizing all populations, curtailing their decline, and stabilizing each species.
+The first step to achieving recovery is identifying and prioritizing all populations, curtailing their decline, and stabilizing each species.
 Prioritization and population management should conserve the existing representation and diversity of each species.
-To stabilize populations of the 15 species, threats identified in recent Species Reports (USFWS 2021a through USFWS 2021o) need to be managed.
+To stabilize populations, threats identified in recent Species Reports (USFWS 2023b through USFWS 2023p) need to be managed.
+Regulation development, codification, and enforcement will be required to manage resource- and species-based threats and provide long-term protection of habitats and resources for terrestrial and aquatic ecosystems.
 Continuous monitoring will be necessary to identify any new or previously unrecognized threats.
 These threats must then be ameliorated.
-This will require working with State, Federal, County, nonprofit, and private stakeholders to protect and manage populations of the species across their ranges.
+This will require working with conservation partners to protect and manage populations of the species across their ranges.